 Choose a finish that fits your home style and your decor.
 Debating between trendy or classic finishes can be a very personal choice, and your preferences may not be the same as another person.
 If you’re planning on renovating to sell your home, choose finishes that will be appealing to the most number of potential home buyers.
 If you’ll be living in your home for a while, choose finishes that will give you the most enjoyment!

 Get samples of any finish you’re considering using in your bathroom.
 Buy one tile when possible, if the home improvement store you’re using doesn’t offer free samples.
 This way you can test combinations of flooring, tile, and paint before you install them in your bathroom.

 DIY or Professional Contractor?

 Remodeling a bathroom can be a big project, but it can pay off dividends by increasing your enjoyment and the value of your home!
-For more advice and inspiration, talk to your REALTOR and ask them for recommendations of contractors to help with your bathroom remodel.
+For more advice and inspiration, talk to your REALTOR® and ask them to recommend local contractors to help with your bathroom remodel.

 Originally published July 17, 2018 — Updated July 11, 2019